 Q. I’d like to print your recipe and pictures on my blog/website/Facebook page.
 Do I need permission?

 A. We want you to share our recipes and images (for your personal use only).
-You don’t need permission so long as you give proper credit for the recipe and images to Friendship Bread Kitchen and provide a link to our website (http://www.friendshipbreadkitchen.com).
+You don’t need permission so long as you give proper credit and attribution for the recipe and images to Friendship Bread Kitchen and provide a link to our website (http://www.friendshipbreadkitchen.com).
 In some cases the recipes or images may be credited to a member of our Kitchen–in that case, you must give them proper credit as well.
-For the more generic recipes this is less of an issue (ie, use butterscotch pudding instead of vanilla and add a handful of butterscotch chips to batter), but for the ones we’ve spent time developing, we do get grumpy if people take them without the courtesy of asking.
-Images, however, may not be reprinted beyond basic web use without express written permission from Darien.
+Images, however, may not be reprinted beyond personal use without express written permission from Darien.
 We do allow some commercial usage of our recipes and photos–please contact Darien for more information.

 Q. How do I store my starter?